nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Each <code>entry.item</code> is a reference to a resource representing a clinical record entry in the source system - for example, medications, allergies, problems, diagnoses, and so on.
+Each <code>entry.item</code> is a reference to a profile representing a clinical record entry in the source system - for example, medications, allergies, problems, diagnoses, and so on.
 They will be recorded in the same order that the items appear when viewed in a consultation in the GP system.

 <h2 style="color:#ED1951;"> List elements <b>not in use</b></h2>